echoezz/ShadowX/readme.md

 ```

 - You need to create the folders uploadedFiles, stagenet and lmdb.
 They are not on github because they are empty by nature, thus github do not publish empty directories
 - The tool assumes you have a hold on the data.mdb file for analysis.
-After starting the web app (app.py) at localhost:5000, proceed to upload the data.mdb file
+After starting the web app (app.py) at localhost:5000, proceed to upload the data.mdb file at the index page
 - When successfully uploaded, the data.mdb file will be stored inside lmdb folder (uploadedFiles > stagenet > lmdb)

 - Once uploaded successful, start the monero stagenet service, the monero files will be auto generated and be created inside the stagenet folder.
 A lock.mdb will also be created inside the lmdb folder. (where your uploaded data.mdb is stored)